Oscarc691/oscarc691/README.md

 Pasionate about making a vision into reality while at the same time increasing my capabilities as a designer

-*   🌍  I'm based in Denver
+*   🌍  I'm based in Denver, Colorado
 *   🖥️  See my portfolio at [oscarcampos96.com](http://oscarcampos96.com)
 *   ✉️  You can contact me at [oscarc691@gmail.com](mailto:oscarc691@gmail.com)
 *   🧠  I'm learning React.js, Nect.js, SQL, and Python